Begin With the Outside of Your Home

 Organize Your Closets

 Buyers like to peek into closets to see if there is adequate storage for their possessions.
 Maximize the appearance of space by minimizing the number of items in your closets.
 Ensure that all items are folded properly and organized.
 A stuffed closet means the home lacks adequate storage.

 The impression your bedroom should have on a buyer needs to be about the room - not you.
 To that end, your bed should be made, clothes, shoes, and dirty laundry should be out of sight.
 This is the one place in the house where softer lighting is appropriate.

 Paint Wherever Necessary

-Light Fixtures, Faucets and Door Hardware
+Light Fixtures, Faucets, and Door Hardware

 Think of these items as the jewelry inside your home.
 These items must be in keeping with today’s style and the overall architectural feel of your home.
-This is another area that you must not overlook.
+This is another area that you should not overlook.
 You can be sure that your buyers will notice outdated items as soon as they see them.
 Replace all outdated fixtures or reduce your price.

 - Ansley Park